 Speaking of the waterfront, earlier in the RTM meeting, there was a close vote on $50,000 for seed money requested by the First Selectman to “get the ball moving” for improvements of the waterfront park, Roger Sherman Baldwin Park.

 The vote to reduce the $50K failed in a vote of 98 yes and 99 no, with 4 abstentions.

-The First Selectman noted that during the pandemic, Greenwich was one of the first towns to offer outdoor dining, which he said had transformed Greenwich Avenue.
+The First Selectman noted that during the pandemic, Greenwich was one of the first towns to offer street dining, which he said had transformed Greenwich Avenue.

 Camillo said the bump outs had the “absolute support of almost every single merchant I’ve spoken to – not just restaurant owners,” he said.